Skip To Main Content

 Eligibility Requirements:

-This competition tests students on their abiity to perform in a variety of ways on science-based questions in the areas of earth, space, life and physical sciences along with computer programming skills.
+Science Olympiad competitions are like academic track meets, consisting of a series of 23 team events.
+Each year, a portion of the events are rotated to reflect the ever-changing nature of genetics, earth science, chemistry, anatomy, physics, geology, mechanical engineering and technology.
+By combining events from all disciplines, Science Olympiad encourages a wide cross-section of students to get involved.
+Emphasis is placed on active, hands-on group participation.
 The testing requires students to study up on self-selected topics and focuses on lab-based skills and interpretation, content-based knowledge, and engineering/building skills.
-To be eligible, a background in the selected topic is helpful, but a commitment to devoting outside time to mastering the material and practiciing the skills is most important.
+To be eligible, a background in the selected topic is helpful, but a commitment to devoting outside time to mastering the material and practicing the skills is most important.
 There is an ever-growing library of resources to assist in studying/practice and to ensure that work is being completed on schedule for the competitions.

 Time Commitment: